 All actions by a member of the University community that involve the use of the University's computing and network resources from a remote location, including but not limited to accessing email accounts, will be deemed to have occurred on campus.
 On-line and/or social media conduct may violate this Policy if it meets the definition of Prohibited Conduct.
 Online postings are in the public sphere and are not private.
 These postings may subject an individual to allegations of Sexual Misconduct or other misconduct.
 The University does not regularly search for this information nor does it monitor any particular social media site, but it may take action when such information is brought to its attention.
-See the University's Responsible Use of Computing Policy at https://www.stthom.edu/Offices_and_Services/Information_Technology/Policies_Procedures/Index.aqf.
+See the University's Responsible Use of Computing Policy here.
 The University will view any Report of online Sexual Misconduct with the Respondent's free speech rights in mind.